sultanarif-p/Basic-Components-of-a-Web-Layout/README.md

 5. Create a branch with your username.

 6. Make the changes in your branch.
+For eg. You're creating a navbar using ReactJS and your username is xyz so you've to follow the path /ReactJS/Navbar/xyz/[YOUR_REACT_FILE] and same goes with others.

 7. Commit and push the code to YOUR fork.